okd-project/okd/Documentation/UPI/vSphere_terraform/README.md

     * control_plane_macs
     * compute_macs

-1. Copy `bootstrap.ign` to an accessable webserver.
+1. Copy `bootstrap.ign` to an accessible webserver.
 The bootstrap ignition config must be placed in a location that will be accessible by the bootstrap machine.
 For example, you could store the bootstrap ignition config in a gist.

 1. Run `terraform init`.